We want to give 10,000 children in the Sheffield City Region the opportunity to connect with nature in a direct way. How?

 Woodland’s are the outdoor classrooms we need to educate future generations.

 Where will we plant our trees?

-Our project starts in our home town of Sheffield.
+Our project starts in Sheffield City Region.

 We know trees can’t be planted everywhere, if we did we’d lose other vital habitats for nature and possibly disturb already established effective carbon stores.
 So finding suitable places for planting is something that takes a lot of our time.

 We work closely with the SCC community forestry team and the ‘friends of’ groups of our local parks to identify suitable places to plant.
-In 2020 we planted 3,310 trees and have more planting events planned for 2021's tree season.

 These areas won’t give us vast amounts of space but we feel it’s vital communities are given the opportunity to easily access tree planting events and that more people will feel the benefits if trees are growing close to where they live.